Maître Isidore Franckel (28 Novembre 1893 – 16 Février 1965) was a notable figure in Jewish history and a famous Parisian lawyer.

 Isidore Franckel received the Medaille Commemerative Des Services Volontaires Dans La France Libre from the Minister of the Army and is listed as one of the Leaders of a Free France.

-Photo of the First World Conference of the Revisionist Zionism movement Alliance of Revisionists Zionists – Hatzohar in Paris 1925
+Photo of the First World Conference of Hatzohar – Union of Zionists-Revisionists or Alliance of Revisionists Zionists in Paris 1925

 “The Zionist “right” was generally credited with a monolithic image: for its supporters, the national and political movement was the only one in Zionism that fought, without aberrations, for the establishment of a Jewish State” (see at the Jewish Virtual Library: REVISIONISTS, ZIONIST and Zionism: Revisionist Zionism showing the photo).